-If you're reading this article, I’m guessing you’re thinking about starting a podcast for your company and you’ve likely listened to at least one podcast in your life.
+If you’re reading this article, I’m guessing you’re thinking about starting a podcast for your company and you’ve likely listened to at least one podcast in your life.
 55% of the United States adult population (that’s around 155 million people) has listened to a podcast at least once; that number has grown from 51% in only the past two years.
-Podcasting is one of the fastest growing sectors of new media and, as such, it’s definitely a medium that marketers should be thinking about.
+Podcasting is one of the fastest-growing sectors of new media—with over 48 million episodes published as of April last year—and, as such, it’s definitely a medium that marketers should be thinking about.

 That audience number alone, though, isn’t enough to make a podcast worthwhile for your business.
 So let’s talk about a few reasons why your business might want to invest the time, effort, and cash in starting up a podcast as a part of your overarching content strategy.